peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### GetUnsignedBitLengthAsInt64
     public long GetUnsignedBitLengthAsInt64()
-Finds the minimum number of bits needed to represent this number's absolute value, in the form of a 64-bit signed integer.
-For example, all integers in the interval [-((2^63) - 1), (2^63) - 1] have an unsigned bit length of 63 or less, and all other integers have an unsigned bit length of greater than 63.
-This interval is not the same as the range of integers in Java's and.NET's <code>long</code> type.
+Finds the minimum number of bits needed to represent this number's absolute value, and returns that number of bits as a 64-bit signed integer.
+ For example, all integers in the interval [-((2^63) - 1), (2^63) -
+ 1] have an unsigned bit length of 63 or less, and all other integers have an unsigned bit length of greater than 63.
+This interval is not the same as the range of integers in Java's and.NET's <code>long</code>
+ type.

 **Returns:**